mvolkmann/blog/src/swift/swift-ui.md

-For basic styling such as making parts of a string bold or italic, it is not necessary to use `AttributedString` because the `Text` view supports Markdown syntax.
+For basic styling such as making parts of a string bold or italic, it is not necessary to use `AttributedString` because the `Text` view supports a subset of Markdown syntax.
+However, this only works when a literal `String` is passed.
+To pass a variable of type `String` that contains Markdown syntax, use `Text(.init(myVariable))`.

 There are several approaches that can be used to associate attributes with substrings in an `AttributedString` instance.